 For the three and six months ended June 30, 2004, we reported higher orders, sales, operating income, net income and diluted earnings per share as compared with the same period of last year.
 We are encouraged by the company's financial and operating performance during the first six months of 2004.
 Improving economic conditions and global demand enabled our business units to deliver record levels of sales and earnings for both the quarter and first half of the year.
-The quarter reflects our tenth consecutive quarter of year-over-year gross margin expansion, our eighth consecutive quarter of year-over-year earnings growth, and our seventh consecutive quarter of year-over-year growth in base business sales.
+The quarter reflects our tenth consecutive quarter of year-over-year gross margin expansion, our eighth consecutive quarter of year-over-year growth in base business sales.
 Organic revenue growth in our pump and engineered products businesses more than offset the decline we experienced during the quarter in dispensing equipment sales following that segment's record second quarter performance in 2003.